jamflowdev/4VFilms/content/projects/fresh-meat-series-episode-1-loving-loyalty.md

 Enhance the ease of running a restaurant
 and ultimately profits.

-In the video series FRESH MEAT � we're focusing on local restaurateurs.
+In the video series 'FRESH MEAT' we're focusing on local restaurateurs.

 Here is episode 1 featuring the amazing Asger from Curly Burger!